 The direct page registers in Table 4-2 can use the more efficient direct addressing mode, which requires only the lower byte of the address.
 Because of this, the lower byte of the address in column one is shown in bold text.
 In Table 4-3 and Table 4-4, the whole address in column one is shown in bold.
 In Table 4-2, Table 4-3, and Table 4-4, the register names in column two are shown in bold to set them apart from the bit names to the right.
 Cells that are not associated with named bits are shaded.
-A shaded cell with a 0 indicates this unused or reserved bit always reads as a 0 and should be written as 0.
-A shaded cell with a 1 indicates this unused or reserved bit always reads as a 1 and should be written as 1.
+A shaded cell with a 0 indicates this unused bit always reads as a 0.
 Shaded cells with dashes indicate unused or reserved bit locations that could read as 1s or 0s.